-Since he was first elected to the Santa Ana City Council in 1986, Mayor Miguel Pulido has been a major force in the renaissance and economic revitalization of the City.
-Mayor Pulido has focused his efforts on improving the quality of life for all Santa Ana residents.
-During his tenure the City has experienced a 58 percent reduction in crime, an increase in home values, a rise in the number of business licenses, an enhancement of the economic opportunities for the private sector, an overall revitalization of the City’s infrastructure and an expansion in social and culture venues.
+First elected to the Santa Ana City Council in 1986, Mayor Miguel Pulido served until December 2020.
+During his time in public service he was a major force in the renaissance and economic revitalization of the City.
+Mayor Pulido focused his efforts on improving the quality of life for all Santa Ana residents.
+During his tenure the City experienced a 58 percent reduction in crime, an increase in home values, a rise in the number of business licenses, an enhancement of the economic opportunities for the private sector, an overall revitalization of the City’s infrastructure and an expansion in social and culture venues.